ExcitedStates/qfit-3.0/README.md

 ### Recommended settings

-To model alternate conformers for all residues in a protein of interest using qFit, the following command should be used:
+To model alternate conformers for all residues in a *X-ray crystallography* model using qFit, the following command should be used:

 `qfit_protein [COMPOSITE_OMIT_MAP_FILE] -l [LABELS] [PDB_FILE]`